-- 1. discuss their platforms or agendas when collecting signatures. - 2. announce their candidacy on social media platforms in order to collect signatures - 3. announce their candidacy in front of a classroom during class hours in order to collect signatures. - 4. pass unattended petitions around a classroom during class hours.
+- 1. announce their candidacy on social media platforms in order to collect signatures - 2. announce their candidacy in front of a classroom during class hours in order to collect signatures. - 3. pass unattended petitions around a classroom during class hours.